Seatbelt Laws in West Virginia

 West Virginia adopted its seatbelt law in 1983.
-Under the law, the driver, any front-seat occupants, and anyone in the back seat younger than 18 years old must wear a seatbelt when in an automobile or any passenger vehicle designed for 15 or fewer passengers.
+Under this law, the driver and any occupant younger than 18 years old must wear a seatbelt in a vehicle designed for 15 or fewer passengers.
 There are exceptions for Postal Service workers making rural deliveries and people with physically disabling conditions that prevent appropriate restraint.

 West Virginia’s child safety seat and booster seat law requires that a child younger than 8 years old in a passenger automobile, van, or pickup truck must be secured in a car seat or booster seat while the motor vehicle is operated on a street or highway.
 However, if a child is at least 4 feet, 9 inches tall (57 inches), wearing a seatbelt is sufficient.

 The WV Division of Motor Vehicles recommends that children ride rear-facing until age 2.
 Around age 4 and 40 pounds, a booster seat may be used, the DMV says.
 Children should remain in the back seat until age 13.

 A violation of the child safety seat statute may be punished by a fine of $10 to $20.
 If all the seatbelts or car seats, or boosters in a vehicle are being used, an additional unsecured child is not considered a violation.